Accessibility statement

 MODULE 5: Critical appraisal of included studies

-Key concepts affecting the quality of primary studies and the reliability of results.
-You will learn about important biases that are commonly considered when critically appraising the quality of a study, and have a chance to apply your critical appraisal skills in group exercises.
+This module introduces key concepts affecting the quality of primary studies and the reliability of results.
+You will learn about important biases that are commonly considered when critically appraising the quality of a study, and have a chance to apply your critical appraisal skills in group exercises

 MODULE 6: Calculating treatment effects

-An introduction to estimating treatment effects from included studies, including practical considerations and how to illustrate effects on a forest plot.
+An introduction to estimating treatment effects from included studies, this module includes practical considerations.

 MODULE 7: Meta-analysis

 This module will give a detailed introduction to meta-analysis, including looking at heterogeneity, addressing missing studies and publication bias.
 We will look briefly at narrative synthesis as an alternative to meta-analysis.
-Finally, there will be an opportunity for some hands-on experience, with a practical group exercise using R meta-analysis software.
+An optional session will give an opportunity for hands-on experience using R statistical software or web-based meta-analysis apps.

 MODULE 8: Reporting your review